 The grid interval should also be set to default to something related to both the units and the grid extent.
 For example, the default unit is .0001, which, in a Web Mercator projection (or even WGS84 with a multi-degree extent), will bog down most machiens while trying to create an extremely fine grid.

 "Lock 1:1" is not very helpful (as compared to a maintain ratio lock once a ratio has been set), as 1:1 is the easiest ratio to manually enter, while 2:3 can be a little trickier, etc.

 The "Output Grid as" selection also repeats information that deemphasizes the comparison at hand: lines vs. polygons.

 "Output grid as: _ Polygon _ Lines"

-#1 Updated by Jukka Rahkonen about 7 years ago
+#1 Updated by Jukka Rahkonen over 7 years ago

 I would add one more issue in Vector grid UI: Too few decimal points (4) reserved for giving the grid interval when using geographic coordinate system.

 Use case: EPSG:4326 degrees should be divided into 5 minute sections which makes 12 sections per degree.
 In decimal degrees the interval is 0.0833333...

 Vector grid lets only to give the interval as 0.0833 which makes the grid points to slide visibly away from full degree lines.